checkedc/checkedc-clang/README.md

 Earlier this year, the LLVM community [transitioned](https://forums.swift.org/t/llvm-monorepo-transition/25689) to "monorepo".

-To align with upstream, we have transitioned Checked C to a monorepo starting Oct 30, 2019.
+We transitioned Checked C to a monorepo starting Oct 30, 2019.

 This has resulted in the following changes: